mn-munoz/startup/README.md

 Structure of program is form by:

-- HTML PAGES: One for login and one for the character gallery
+- HTML pages for each component of your application: Implemented in the shapes of index.html, deck.html, about.html, and updates.html - DONE
+- Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER - DONE
+- Links between pages as necessary - DONE
+- Application textual content: In the shape of card component, about.html and updates.html - DONE
-- Character Card component: structure to hold the basic description of character
+- Character Card component: structure to hold the basic description of character - DONE
-- Text: each card with the basic description tht the card contains
+- Placeholder for 3rd party service calls: There are two posible places.
+What I really want i to have a third party service in order to have icons that can be put in the card as an image in place of the dog icon.
+If that can't be done then there is a place in the about.htlm where I could implement a call to a third party in order to get quotes — DONE
+- Application images: In the chape of the image in the card component in the deck.html page - DONE
-- DB/Login: input and submit button for login
+- DB/Login: input and submit button for login - DONE
+-  Database data placeholder showing content stored in the database: In the shape of the deck.html wehre the database will save the cards of the user - DONE
-- Websocket: displays if other users have submited a character
+- Websocket: displays if other users have submited a character - DONE

 ## CSS